William Redmore Bigg, R.A. (1755-1828)

 Mezzotint with hand colouring depicting a young boy wearing a fashionable 'Vandyke' suit, shouldering a musket, a pillar and extensive landscape beyond.
 Lettered beneath the image "Painted and Engraved by W.Redmore" / "KING and CONSTITUTION" / "Published as the Act directs, Jany.
 1st.1793 by I Manson No.2 Maiden Lane, Covent Garden."
 The image apparently engraved by W. Redmore Bigg himself, though the lettering probably undertaken by a specialist engraver, hence the artist's name is shortened.

-This print appears to be unique: a progress proof of the central figure is held by the British Museum [1870,0625.1154] but the authority of an old manuscript note on that print was inconclusive until the emergence of this published version.
+This print appears to be unique: a progress proof of the central figure is held by the British Museum [1870,0625.1154] but the authority of an old manuscript note on that print was inconclusive until the recent emergence of this published version.
 The note on the BM proof reads "unfinished, finished state has / landscape background / after Bigg (RA 1784 No 27 / 'Young Gentleman')".
-The emergence of the published print here provides conclusive proof of the artist, other details of the publication and the picture's title.
+The discovery of the published print here provides conclusive proof of the artist, other details of the publication and the picture's title.
 This is the only known engraving by William Redmore Bigg himself; his work was normally engraved by third parties such as William Ward, A.R.A.
 (1766–1826).

 Please fill in the information below